 Josh Rutz: “Holy Family students are not afraid to ask questions.
 They become great self-advocates and advocates for others.
 We push and see growth in that from 9th to 12th grade.
 No matter where they are at, they are willing to ask for help or help each other out when in need.
 It provides that feeling of never being alone.”

-Kathie Brown: “Holy Family students believe in goals.
+John Dols: “Holy Family students believe in goals.
 They know it takes practice and time.
 They know that, ‘Just because I want, doesn’t mean I can have.’
 They keep going after it.
-I love the persistence and perseverance.
-When catapulted in new places, they are still OK.
-They know these are the things I need to do and these are the people I need to find to succeed.”
+Especially during this unusual year, they have proven to be both persistent and flexible, but still eager to pursue their education.”

 Holy Family students become critical thinkers.